Pingplotter is a powerful monitoring and diagnostic tool for your network.

 - Communication uses TCP port 9636 only

-But the good news is that there are other software that would do the job for you in a better way.
+Due to these drawbacks, PingPlotter may not always be the best option.
+But the good news is that there are other software that could do the job for you in a better way.

-Methodology for selecting the Best Pingplotter Alternative Tools
+Methodology for selecting the best PingPlotter alternative tools

-- Any free trial or assessment period is available with your selected tool?
+- Free trial or assessment period available

 Let’s take a look at each of these tools in depth and have a look at their interfaces as well below.